-In this Refresh Update, Aaron Griffin gives us a flavour of what is happening within the Rooted youth group (ages 14 to 18), which shows why we need to increase the church youth worker staffing to the equivalent of a full-time post.
+In this Refresh Update, we get a flavour of what is happening within the Rooted youth group (ages 14 to 18), which shows why we need to increase the church youth worker staffing to the equivalent of a full-time post.

 There was a buzz in the air when Thursday night rolled around.
 Rooted were about to head to Sprinkles ice-cream bar to enjoy some time together.
 More and more people arrived and piled into the basement, and the excitement rose because of so many new faces.

 After some time enjoying table tennis and getting to know some of the new people, we sat down to listen to Dan Simpkins speak about the account of Jesus on the cross from Mark’s Gospel.
 He asked us to think about ‘Who was on the cross?’ and ‘What happened on the cross?’ before explaining the good news of Jesus.
 After exploring the Bible together, we suited up and headed out to Sprinkles.

 Within Rooted, we have recently been thinking about what it means to be a disciple of Jesus.
 Jesus commanded his disciples to go and ‘fish for people’.
 We want to be a youth group that is growing in two ways.
 Firstly, we want to grow spiritually, loving God more and learning to live as his disciples.
 Secondly, we want to grow in numbers – we want to fish for people!
 We want Rooted to be a place where young people can come and hear about the good news of Jesus.
 Last Thursday, we discussed ideas for next school term.
 Some of the young people took on the responsibility to organise various events which they would be excited about bringing their friends to.
 We are excited about mission, and we are excited to see what the future holds.